Coherent control of ionization via stabilization by resonant pulse pairs: Theory

 In the Floquet theory approach, the solution to the time-dependent problem can be constructed from the solutions to the eigenvalue problem of the so-called Floquet Hamiltonian \cite{chu_beyond_2004},

 where $\lambda$ are {\it quasienergies} and $\ket{\psi}$ are the corresponding dressed states.
 The Floquet Hamiltonian in length gauge for linear polarization along the $z$-axis reads

-where $H_0$ is the field-free atomic Hamiltonian, $D = \mathrm{diag}(-n,\dots,0,\dots,m)$, $z$ is the $z$-component of the atomic dipole operator, and $F$ is a matrix with ones on the sub- and superdiagonals.
-For circular polarization in the $xy$-plane, the co-rotating frame formulation leads to the following Hamiltonian
+\EdvinUpdate{where $H_0$ is the field-free atomic Hamiltonian, $\mathbb{1}$ is the identiy matrix, $D = \mathrm{diag}(-n,\dots,0,\dots,m)$, $z$ is the $z$-component of the atomic dipole operator, $F$ is a matrix with ones on the sub- and superdiagonals, and $\otimes$ denotes the tensor product of the atomic Hilbert space with the Floquet basis.} For circular polarization in the $xy$-plane, the co-rotating frame formulation leads to the following Hamiltonian

 where $L_z$ is the $z$-component of the orbital angular momentum operator, and $x$ is the atomic dipole operator along the $x$-axis.

 If we apply an exterior complex scaling (ECS) transformation \cite{Simon1979},the quasienergies will be complex,